sashafklein/react-plus-plus/README.md

 As well as some homemade tools:

 - A breakpoint reducer/wrapper
-- A file for generating components
+- A command-line script for generating components

 And optionally: